wahibhaq/wahibhaq.github.io/_posts/2016-04-21-compiled-java-android-interview-questions.md

 * boolean is a java primitive type whereas Boolean is an object/reference type that wraps a boolean.
 * Read about *Boxing* and *Unboxing*
 * When can a Boolean be appropriately used?
 Read Lazy Loading.
+* When the field will be initialized with its default value (this will typically be a null value for Boolean type or false if the object is a boolean type).

 &nbsp;